-To avoid treating a contractor like an employee, your contract or SOW should be as clear as possible.
+To avoid treating a contractor like an employee, your contract should be as clear as possible.
 Spell out specific tasks or deliverables and use dates, numbers, and defined results when possible.
 Avoid having independent contractors perform the same work as employees.
-Contractors should provide their own equipment, set their own hours, and direct how and when they do their work, unless otherwise specified by their contract.
+Contractors should provide their own equipment, set their own hours, and direct how and when they do their work unless otherwise specified by their contract.
 Make sure relevant managers and employees are aware of these rules and restrictions.

 Co-employment occurs when two companies both have rights and obligations as an employer.
-This commonly happens when staffing agencies hire independent contractors for their clients.
+This commonly happens when staffing agencies engage independent contractors for their clients.
 In this situation, because both the staffing agency and client have obligations to the contractor—the staffing agency may provide payment, and the client may determine the assignment—they can both be viewed as an employer.
-Co-employment can increase the risk of litigation when a contractor thinks they should be treated as an employee, or if your company is audited and found to have treated contractors as employees, or vice versa.
+Co-employment can increase the risk of litigation if a contractor thinks they should be treated as an employee, if your company is audited and found to have treated contractors as employees, or vice versa.

 For example, in the Microsoft vs. Vizcaino lawsuit, the court found that Microsoft had treated a number of independent contractors they engaged as employees.
 The contractors had worked on teams with W-2 employees, shared the same supervisors, performed the same functions, worked the same hours, and worked on-site using company equipment and supplies.
 The lawsuit cost Microsoft nearly $100 million.